Flight attendants fear for safety amid unruly flier spike - NewsBreak

 A Spirit Airlines flight from Dallas to Orlando had to make an emergency landing in Jacksonville, Florida, after the cabin filled with smoke due to a lithium battery that caught on fire in an overhead bin.

-Sara Nelson , president of the flight attendant union Association of Flight Attendants, said when distractions are created in the cabin, it takes away from flight attendants’ abilities to monitor the cabin for actual emergencies such as a medical emergency.
-Can you bring your vape pen or e-cigarette on a plane?
+Sara Nelson, president of the flight attendant union Association of Flight Attendants, said when distractions are created in the cabin, it takes away from flight attendants’ abilities to monitor the cabin for actual emergencies such as a medical emergency.

 “Our job is extremely complicated, and we are aviation’s first responders,” Nelson said.
 “We respond to emergencies onboard … But since 9/11, we’re also aviation’s last line of defense and aviation security.
 All of these threats have really threatened the ability for us to do our jobs to keep everyone safe.”